Cool Old Games

 How to Play Uno?

-While Uno also provides their own instruction manual, the directions in this guide are simply provided for ease, in case the manual is lost or as a quick refresher and if want to see our take on the strategy of Uno.
+While Uno also provides their own instruction manual, the directions in this guide are simply provided for ease, in case the manual is lost or as a quick refresher.
+We also provide our take on the strategy of Uno.

 The Deck